AM-Digital-Research-Environment/Excel2Json/README.md

 The following .py files serve the following functions:

 - **Excel2Json.py**
-This document contains ExportJson class which can be used to convert DRE standard metadata Excel sheet to a json list.
-The example is shows how perform document export:
+This document contains the ExportJson class which can be used to convert a DRE standard metadata Excel sheet to a JSON list.
+The example shows how to perform document export:
 >*from Excel2Json import ExportJson*
 >
 > *file_path = r"path-to-your-file"*